 - Stay up to date: Try your best to keep up to date on logging your expenses, this will ensure you don’t get bogged down in receipts.

-- Keep a daily journal: This is a great way to “connect the dots” for your business expenses.
+- Keep a spending journal: This is a great way to “connect the dots” for your business expenses.
 Also, if you need to spend cash, you can keep track of that here as well.

 3. Consult a Professional